QUICK SUMMARY:

 Visually Present Engagement Data

-Engagement data is a crucial piece of the YouTube SEO puzzle.
+Engagement data is an important piece of the YouTube SEO puzzle.
 The AgencyAnalytics YouTube Dashboard provides in-depth insights into how users interact with the videos your agency creates and publishes.
 This includes likes, dislikes, comments, and shares.

 High engagement rates often indicate that the content resonates with the audience and the relevant keywords they typed into the YouTube search bar, leading to better ranking in YouTube search results.